-Basal joint arthritis is the result of the wearing away of cartilage in the bones of the thumb.
+Basal joint arthritis is the result of the wearing away of cartilage in the joint at the base of the thumb.
 That’s why it is also known as thumb arthritis.
 The basal joint allows your thumb to move around so you can perform small motor tasks.
-Without plenty of cushioning cartilage, the bones become rough and grind over each other when you move, causing more joint damage.
-According to the Mayo Clinic, thumb arthritis is the most common form of osteoarthritis (wear-and-tear arthritis) of the hand.
+Without plenty of cushioning cartilage, the joints become rough and grind over each other when you move, causing more joint damage.
+According to the Mayo Clinic, thumb arthritis is the most common form of osteoarthritis (wear and tear arthritis) of the hand.
 It can also be caused by injury to the thumb.

 Usually, the first sign of arthritis in the thumb is pain, tenderness, and stiffness.
-You’re most likely to feel it at the base of your thumb as you try to grip or clasp something between the thumb and index finger.
+You’re most likely to feel it at the base of your thumb as you try to grip, pinch, or clasp something between the thumb and index fingers.
 You might also feel a pain when you try to apply mild force, such as when you twist a key in a lock, turn a door handle, or snap your fingers.
-You might also be left with a lingering ache.
+You might be left with a lingering ache.
 A high level of pain doesn’t always mean your arthritis is more severe.

 Over time, pain and inflammation can rob your hand of strength and restrict your range of motion.
 These restrictions become especially obvious when you try to pinch something or clasp an object tightly.
 You might find it increasingly difficult to open jars, hold a drink, or use buttons, zippers, and snaps.
 For those with a severe case of arthritis in the thumb, small motor tasks that were once a matter of routine become too painful to attempt, or almost impossible to accomplish without assistance.

-Try to avoid clenching your hands when you carry things—this can aggravate symptoms.
+Try to avoid clenching your hands when you carry things, as this can aggravate symptoms.
 You should also avoid repetitive movements that involve pinching or twisting.
 Apply alternating heat and cold to relieve inflammation and pain.
-A physical or occupational therapist can teach you how to perform range-of-motion exercises to improve function.
+A physical or occupational therapist can teach you how to perform range of motion exercises to improve function.

 To help out around the house, take advantage of assistive devices designed to make it easier to write, open jars, grasp objects, and open doors.

 Try an over-the-counter pain reliever or anti-inflammatory medication.
-If you they don’t work, ask your doctor if there is a stronger prescription medication that may help.
+If they don’t help, ask your doctor if there is a stronger prescription medication that may work.
 Your doctor may recommend corticosteroids, which are usually injected directly into the affected joint.
 Corticosteroids can relieve pain and reduce inflammation for a longer period of time than some other medications.